• Breakfast Recipes

 A pot containing elderflowers infusing in sugar syrup with lemon slices

-Put the elderflowers into the pot and allow them to infuse in the syrup at room temperature for 24 hours.
+Put the elderflowers into the pot and let them infuse in the syrup at room temperature for 24 hours.

 Straining Elderflower cordial through a muslin cloth into a bowl.